abhardwaj-dev/journey-optimizer.en/help/using/start/user-interface.md

 ## In-product use cases {#in-product-uc}

-From [!DNL Adobe Journey Optimizer] home page, product use cases provide a quick inputs to create a customer journey.
+From the [!DNL Adobe Journey Optimizer] home page, product use cases provide quick inputs to create a customer journey.

 ![](assets/use-cases-home.png)